-The Compliance Division maps compliance risks in various areas, takes action in order to reduce them and carries out training to deploy the compliance policy across the Bank.
+The Compliance Division maps compliance risks in various areas, conducts compliance surveys on different topics from time to time and carries out training to deploy the compliance policy across the Bank.
 The Compliance Officer is a member of different forums at the Bank, in order to ensure an enterprise-wide view of various compliance aspects.
 In order to ensure compliance with all statutory provisions, as noted above, the Compliance Officer maintains a control system in line with control plans.
 These controls are designed to verify compliance of Bank branches and departments with various statutory provisions, as well as the effectiveness of controls applied by the various business and headquarters departments.